Appleseed/learn/docs/search/install/index.rst

 * Use Remote Desktop Connection to connect to the client's Search Server.
 * Install Java JRE (newest) on this server if it's not already there.
+* Solr4 & Solr5 are supported.
+The below example uses Solr4.
+Solr6 support is in development.
 * Export the ``Services/Appleseed.Search`` folder from an internal source into the ``C:\Services\Appleseed.Search`` directory of the site.

 .. image:: ../images/First-Step.PNG